humakhurram/Git.Practice/README.md

 # Git.Practice
-Tthis is my first repsitory.
+This is my first repsitory.